 READ the Soup Kitchen Newsletter!

 In addition we offer information about other important services for the vulnerable, including a bible study group.
 The Director and Welcomer provide basic advice and refer guests to other agencies with different specialities.
 We seek to provide assistance in a variety of ways, including help with letters and phone calls, liaising with social services, and encouragement and prayer.

 Support for the Soup Kitchen comes from individuals, corporations and trusts.
 Volunteers and donations (both financial and in-kind) are vital to support our work and enable us to continue this service to the community.

 We always need your help at the Soup Kitchen.
 Here’s what you can do:

 NB: Unfortunately we do not take 'walk-in' donated items.
 Please contact Miranda to make delivery arrangements before donating any of the items from our wish list:

-We are blessed with many more volunteers for food preparation and serving (and office help) than we can place, so we are not able to take any more at present!
+We are often blessed with more volunteers for food preparation, serving and/or office help than we can place, but to find out the current situation, please contact Page on: firstname.lastname@example.org.

 For non-volunteer related enquiries, you can also call the Soup Kitchen on 020 7580 2791.